SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/index.md

 menu_order: 700
 ---

-MobilePay is the main Danish payment app for mobile phones, making it one of the essential payment instruments for merchants operating in Denmark.
+MobilePay Online is the main Danish payment app for mobile phones, making it one of the essential payment instruments for merchants operating in Denmark.
 More than 4 million Danes are users of the app, and more than 100,000 merchants are accepting payments.
 We offer it on our redirect and seamless view platforms.

 ## Purchase flow

-After the payment is created, the consumer is redirected to MobilePay's own payment page where the phone number is entered, and a push message is sent to the phone.
+After the payment is created, the consumer is redirected to MobilePay Online's own payment page where the phone number is entered, and a push message is sent to the phone.

 {:.text-center}
-![screenshot of the MobilePay number input page][mobilepay-number-input]{:height="690px" width="475px"}
+![screenshot of the MobilePay Online number input page][mobilepay-number-input]{:height="690px" width="475px"}

 A countdown is shown in the browser and the payment request will appear in the app, waiting to be confirmed by the consumer.
 If you are using the redirect